-Index: -

-Section 0 - C Care Provider and Manager
+Care Provider and Manager

 0.1 Responsible Individual

-0.2 Registered Manager
+0.2 0.3 Registered Manager Ofsted

-0.3 Ofsted

-0.4 Soction 1 Children's Commissioner
+0.3 Children's Commissioner

-1.1 Quality and Purpose of Care Aims, objectives and ethos of the home.
+Quality and Purpose of Care

+1.1 Aims, objectives and ethos of the home.

-1.1 Our aims and anticipated outcomes for the Children and our approach to achieving them.
+1.2 Our aims and anticipated outcomes for the Children and our approach to achieving them.

 1.3 Age, range, sex, and numbers of Children.

-1.4 Accommodation at Moonreach Forza
+1.4 Accommodation at Moonreach Luna

 1.5 Location of the homes

 1.6 Accommodating special needs, disabilities, and characteristics.

 1.7 Health & Safety

 1.8 Admissions Procedure

 1.9 Criteria used for emergency placements.

 1.10 How we promote and support the religious, cultural needs of the Children placed.

-1.11 Other services outsourced by Moonreach Forza
+1.11 Other services outsourced by Moonreach Luna

 1.12 Support during transition from the home

-1.13 Section 2 Cl Therapeutic techniques undertaken at Moonreach Forza hildren's Wishes and Feelings
+1.13 Therapeutic techniques undertaken at Moonreach Luna

+Children's Wishes and Feelings

 2.1 Our facilities & services

 2.2 Promoting and respecting ethnicity and diversity

 2.3 Children's rights

 2.4 Anti-discriminatory practice, working with the Child and their parent.

-2.5 Consulting with Children about their needs and quality of care

-2.6 Complaints made by Children.
+2.5 Consulting with Children about their needs and quality of care Complaints made by Children.

-Section 3 - P romotion of Education
+2.6 Soction 2 Promotion of Education

 3.1 Educational provision

 3.2 Staff encouragement and support

 3.3 Supporting Children with Special educational needs.

-3.4 Non-attendance, suspended or expelled.
+3.4 Non-attendance suspended or expelled.

-3.5 Section 4 E Areas available to study and home tutoring njoyment and Achievement
+3.5 Areas available to study and home tutoring

+Section 4 - Enjoyment and Achievement

 4.1 Encouragement and provision of internal and external activities

 4.2 Make positive contribution to the home and to the wider community.

-Section 5 - H ealth and Well-Being
+Section 5 - Health and Well-Being

 5.1 Promoting health.

 5.2 Promoting exercise and fitness.

-Section 6 - E ncourage Positive Relationships
+Encourage Positive Relationships

-6.1 The importance of positive relationships
+6.1 Positive relationships

-rotection of Children
+Protection of Children

-Assessing our staff are competent to manage challenging behaviours.
+7.1 Assessing our staff are competent to manage challenging behaviours.

 7.2 7.3 Safeguarding our culture and ethos.

-Children missing from Home.
+7.3 7.4 Children missing from Home.
+Anti-bullying

-7.3 7.4 Anti-bullying

-7.5 Consequence to negative behaviours
+7.4 Consequence of negative behaviours

 7.6 non-permissible sanctions

-7.7 Positive physical intervention
+7.7 Positive Physical Intervention

 7.8 Recording and reporting

-7.9 Safe area risk assessment
+7.9 Safe Area Risk Assessment

 7.10 Fire Procedures and keeping the home safe.

-eadership and Management
+Section 8 - Leadership and Management

 8.1 Stable and sufficient workforce

 8.2 The recruitment of staff

-8.3 8.4 The training and development of the staff team Supervision of staff and team meetings
+8.3 The training and development of the staff team

+8.4 Supervision of staff and team meetings

-8. 4 8.5 Electronic or mechanical means of surveillance used within Moonreach Forza
+8.5 Electronic or mechanical means of surveillance used within Moonreach Luna

-8.5 8.6 Management monitoring and review
+8.6 Management monitoring and review

-Section 9 - Ca
+Care Planning

-9.1 How we support and promote visit between the Children placed and their parents and significant others.
+9.1 How we support and promote visits between the Children placed and their parents and significant others.

-9.2 Reviews and placement plans
+9.2 Reviews and Placement Plans

+Behaviour Management Plans

-9.3 Behaviour management plans
+9.3

 9.4 Pathway plans

-9.5 Independent skills workshops
+9.4 9.5 Independent Skills Workshops

-Section 10 - S

-10.1 Staffing List
+9.4 9.5